nriddiford/svParser/README.md

 ## Inspect specific variant call
-Sometimes it's useful to see the information behind a spcific variant call. svParser makes it easy to dig out a variant using it's `id` (taken from the VCF column `ID`)
+Sometimes it's useful to see the information behind a specific variant call. svParser makes it easy to dig out a variant using it's `id` (taken from the VCF column `ID`)
 If the variant is affected by supplied filters this will be reported in the summary

 #### Investigate a specific variant (by ID) using the `--id` flag:
 `perl script/svParse.pl -v data/Droso_R7.lumpy.vcf -m l -i 1`